|

 Belgian case-control study on bladder cancer - Int J Urol.
 2006

-case-control study suggests an inverse association between serum selenium
+an inverse association between serum selenium concentration and bladder

 -